Skip to Content

 Bastille Day historical context

-Bastille Day, France’s biggest and most patriotic national holiday, commemorates the storming of the Bastille (la prise de la Bastille) on 14 July 1789 at the beginning of the French Revolution.
+Bastille Day, France’s biggest and most patriotic national holiday, commemorates la prise de la Bastille (the storming of the Bastille) on 14 July 1789 at the beginning of the French Revolution.
 The Bastille was an old fortress that was used as a prison.
-The holiday celebrates the falling of the French monarchy (l’ancien régime) and the unification of the l’Hexagone (nickname for France due to its shape).
-This page on history.com offers many more facts and insights onto the history of Bastille Day.
+The holiday celebrates the falling of la monarchie française (the French monarchy) and the unification of the la France (France).

-Before we go any further and look at the traditions, let’s take a close look at how to pronounce bastille.
-The word “bastille” has a double-l, which can be confusing.
-For this word, do not pronounce the double-l like -l as in “lemon”.
-Pronounce it like a slight -y sound as in the word “fille” (girl).
+Before we go any further and look at the traditions, let’s take a close look at how to pronounce bastille [bastij].
+The word bastille has a double LL, which can be confusing.
+For this word, do not pronounce the double LL like L as in “lemon”.
+Pronounce it like a slight -y sound as in the word famille (family).

 Bastille Day Traditions